JogoShugh/CoderDojoPonceSprings.Events/2013.07.27/README.md

 * W3 Schools provides a good reference of HTML tags: http://www.w3schools.com
 * Code Avengers 3-Level HTML adventure learning: http://www.codeavengers.com/ (You can also learn JavaScript for apps and games!)

-## Workshop A-2: Build your own web site (Slightly more advanced than A-1)
+## Workshop A-2: Build your own web site and expand your HTML and CSS skills

+TODO: Erin to edit

 For students of any age that have done Workshop A, and would like to create a page that they can save on their laptop or publish online for friends and family to see.